mtlynch/mtlynch.io/content/retrospectives/2023/08/index.md

 This system isn't great for us either because support requests for old TinyPilot Pro versions drain support resources.
 And once the customer gets a new image, they're back on the "free updates forever" train because they can just keep updating the software from the device's web interface.

-## What's the ideal version of TinyPilot Pro's licenses?

-When I think about TinyPilot Pro licenses, I often get stuck thinking about all the challenges of changing parts of the system.
-As an exercise, I'm going to just pretend we have no constraints on implementation time or integrating different systems together.

-If I had a magic wand, what would the ideal customer experience be for managing paid TinyPilot Pro licenses?
-It should result in customers being happy to pay and TinyPilot making enough money to sustain continued support and development.

-### Purchase experience

-When the customer checks out, there's a little checkbox that says, "Auto-renew my TinyPilot Pro license annually."
-It's off by default, but if the user checks it, they get $50 off their purchase.

-At any time, the customer can manage their license from a web dashboard.
-They can cancel their subscription, purchase an auto-renewing subscription, or purchase a one-time 12-month license.

-### Updates

-When the user receives their device, they can use it normally without being prompted for a license key.
-They only get prompted to enter a license key when they try to update.

-### Renewing

-When the user's license expires, we send them a friendly email saying that their license is expiring.
-Depending on how they're set up, we either tell them that they're enrolled in auto-renew or that their access to updates will stop in two weeks.

-If they choose not to renew, they can continue using all of TinyPilot Pro's features, but they won't be able to download updates, and they won't be eligible for private customer support.

 ## What would make recurring subscriptions worth the effort?

 For license renewals to be worthwhile, they'd need to generate at least $30k/yr in additional profit.
 I estimate payment processing for licenses will cost about 3%, so each license renewal nets TinyPilot about $77.